ShreyashPatil-05/FinTrackAi/Readme.md

 ## Features

 ### Core
-- Expense tracking with categories, search, and month-based navigation
+- Expense tracking with categories, search and month-based navigation
 - Income management with monthly view and source tracking
-- Interactive dashboard with spending charts, financial health score, and month-end forecast
+- Interactive dashboard with spending charts, financial health score and month-end forecast
 - Category-wise budget limits with live progress bars and alerts
 - Savings goals with contribution history and progress tracking
 - Subscription tracker with auto-billing date advancement